IHE/ITI.MHD/input/pagecontent/testplan.md

 ** This page on Test Plan is a prototype.
 We expect the maturity of the content will improve over time.
 For now, we summarize high level testing scope and available tools.
 Comments are welcome. **

-MHD is an API between four actors, with no expectation or mandate of the function to be provided by the data communicated.
-Thus, the tests that can be executed are limited to the functionality of the system-under-test (SUT).
-Where that SUT has a function, it can be tested.
+## Introduction

+MHD is an API between four actors.
+The transactions between actors specify semantics of the data exchanged.
+The MHD test plan focuses on these semantics and on the expected actions on the server-side actors (Document Recipient and Document Responder).

-The overall success of MHD testing is limited by the infrastructure that MHD is connected to.
-For example, where the Document Responder and Document Recipient are grouped with XDS or MHDS infrastructure, then the Document Consumer and Document Source can be more fully tested.
+The overall scope of MHD testing is affected by the infrastructure that MHD is connected to.
+For example, where the Document Responder and Document Recipient are grouped with XDS or MHDS infrastructure, more tests apply.

+MHD does not mandate of the functionality to be provided by the data communicated via MHD transations.
+How MHD actors use the data communicated via these transaction is out-of-scope for MHD testing, but may apply to other related Implentatoin Guilds

 ## High-level Test Scope
 ITI-65 Provide Document Bundle
-* Document Source publishes all known document and folder combinations
+* Document Source publishes document and folder combinations
 * * Note that the Document Content is not material to these tests.
 It could be a simple text file, CDA, FHIR-Document, PNG image, DICOM KOS, or anything that has a mime type
 * Document Recipient receives and responds as appropriate
 * * Document Recipient may have policy against some content types.

 IIT-66 Find Document Lists, ITI-67 Find Document References, ITI-68 Retrieve Documebnt
-* Document Consumer requests all forms of query for List (Submission Set & Folder), query for DocumentReference, and retrieve document
+* Document Consumer requests query for List (Submission Set & Folder), query for DocumentReference, and retrieve document
 * Document Responder responds to query and retrieve as appropriate

 Options